CiaraWhipp/Project2/README.md

 Use `prediect` to predict probability of having \<1400 shares.
 Map probabilities less than 0.5 to \<1400 shares or 0, and probabilities of greeater than or equal to 0.5 to ≥1400 shares or 1.
 Use `confusionMatrix` to determine the accuracy of the model.
+Accuracy and misclassification rate (1-accuracy) are used to evaluate how well the model predicts `shares` in **newsDataTest**.

 ``` r
 glmPred <- predict(glmFit, newdata=newsDataTest, type="response")